JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 It was a nice-ish fall day and I had a few dollars in my pocket from my allowance and felt like buying a Matchbox car.

 I looked over the selection and spotted car number 21: A Renault 5TL!
-I liked pratical little cars like that so I asked the guy for car number 21.
+I liked practical little cars like that so I asked the guy for car number 21.

 The guy looked confused and turned to his co-worker who rummaged through some boxes on a shelf and handled me a number 21 box… But this was not a Renault 5TL, it was some oddball construction vehicle Matchbox dubbed a “Rod Roller.”
 I didn’t want it and passed it back to the guy.